 Gravity Flow is for organisations and departments of any size that need to get a form-based workflow process up and running online quickly with no technical knowledge.
-These processes often already exist either offline or online but inefficiently implemented.
+These processes often already exist either offline or online but are inefficiently implemented.

 How does it work?

-An end-user submits a web form which generates a document.
+An end-user submits a web form that generates a document.
 The document is then passed around between users and systems on an established path until the process is complete.
 Each user or system in the workflow will add something to the process before allowing the document to proceed to the next step.

 For example, an employee may add additional information and a manager another might add their approval.
 Connected systems might send an email, add the user to a mailing list, create a user account or send data to an ERP system.

 WordPress is the world’s leading Content Management System and it currently powers over 36% of all the websites on the internet.
 It’s easy to use and easy to customize.
 Consequently, it’s also being used for internal applications.

 Gravity Forms has established itself as the world’s most popular commercial Form Management plugin for WordPress with around 2 million active installations.